 Disney has all but cleared it’s 2020 calendar.
 Black Widow and the Eternals have moved their release dates to 2021.
 West Side Story, Steven Spielberg’s highly anticipated Oscar contender, has been moved back a full year to December 2021.
 The only big movies left for this year are Kenneth Branagh’s Agatha Christie adaptation Death on the Nile and Pixar’s Soul, which many suspect will get the Mulan treatment on Disney+.
 Other studios are sure to follow suit, Tenet was the test case and they failed.

 What does a dying theater industry mean?
 It’s hard to say while they’re on life support but it likely includes major changes to how we see movies.
 Big streamers and studios may start snapping up theater chains, something that will likely be allowed again after a recent court ruling.
-That could mean Amazon or Netflix owned theaters exclusively for their own films and subscribers.
+That could mean Amazon or Netflix owned theaters exclusively showing their own films to their subscribers.
 Video on Demand could expand the pandemic trend of snapping up smaller indie films that no longer have a home in vertically monopolized theaters.
 The only certainty is that things will feel very different when people return to theaters safely next year.

 Unfortunately there aren’t any good options right now, just less bad ones.
 Studios are always going to be profit driven.
 They’ll release films as soon as they think it will be profitable, safety be damned.
 As someone who loves movies this is really disappointing.
 There’s almost nothing I want to do more than go back to the theaters for The French Dispatch or No Time to Die.
 But we have to face the reality that people are dying.
-This pandemic does not give a fuck about whether Tenet is profitable or not.
+This pandemic does not give a fuck about whether Tenet makes money or not.
 At a certain point these corporations are run by people and those people have a moral obligation to keep people safe.
 We all do.

 After Tenet, the coming year for film is less clear than ever.
 My hope is that studios find a way to provide more home releases and that film lovers find it in themselves to resist the urge to go back to the movies too soon.
 Find a drive in or watch an indie film at home.
 The sooner we can stop the spread of COVID, the sooner we can gather at the cinema again.
 I’m looking forward to when we can do that, but for the sake of public health, I can wait.